rdlauer/articles/blues/power-outage/power-outage.md

 ![notehub projects](notehub-projects.png)

-Each Notehub account comes with 5,000 [consumption credits](TODO) which equate to Notecard events (e.g. one power outage = one event, so you can likely use Notehub for free, forever!).
+Each Notehub account comes with 5,000 [consumption credits](TODO) which are only deducted when an event is routed out of a Notehub project (or if you use the [Notehub API](https://dev.blues.io/reference/notehub-api/api-introduction/?utm_source=hackster&utm_medium=web&utm_campaign=featured-project&utm_content=power-outage) to pull data out of a project).
+For many scenarios this means you can likely use Notehub for free, forever!

-Every month you'll get topped-up to 5,000 events for free, can purchase more if you need them, and get 5,000 additional one-time consumption credits with the purchase of each Notecard.
+Every month you'll get topped-up to 5,000 events for free, can purchase more if you need them, and you get 5,000 additional one-time consumption credits with the purchase of each Notecard.

 With the Notehub project created, we'll need to save the unique identifier (the [ProductUID](https://dev.blues.io/reference/glossary/?utm_source=hackster&utm_medium=web&utm_campaign=featured-project&utm_content=power-outage#productuid)) of the project, like: